-Here’s the thing to keep in mind: real estate investing can get oversold if solid fundamentals are not put into play.
+Remember: real estate investing can get oversold if solid fundamentals are not put into play.

 The truth is that when properly executed, real estate investing is one of the definite paths to wealth and freedom that exists.
 And, for those that desire to create longevity and generational wealth, you will be hard-pressed to find another, profitable asset class with similar staying power.